 And here I explain how it works.

-Works from the product and ...
+Works from the product ...

 As product designers, our questioning starts with the product, but it doesn't end there.
 The brand that stands or should stand behind the product is at least as important to us.
 The value of the product can therefore be extremely different, because it is rarely the material value that characterizes a product.
 These two domains, the